forever-jekyll/forever-jekyll/README.md

 `Categories` makes it easy for your potential web visitors to navigate around your site and offers a good user experience.

 Now coming to actual writing. `Markdown` doesn't require any special application.
 You can write in `Markdown` everywhere.
+Here is a very good resource to get you started with `Markdown`=> [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 But for someone who is new to `Markdown` I would recommend any of these three editors,
  - [Abricotine](https://abricotine.brrd.fr/)
  - [Mark Text](https://marktext.app/)